Baby's head shape - plagiocephaly

 - Plagiocephaly is the most common cause of a misshapen head, but there are other, rare causes which can cause problems with head growth.

-- Sometimes a baby will hold his head turned to one side all the time because of a tight muscle in his neck (see the topic 'Congenital torticollis').
+- Sometimes a baby will hold his head turned to one side all the time because of a tight muscle in his neck (see the topic 'Congenital torticollis - twisted neck in babies').
 This can be confused with plagiocephaly.

 - If the baby's head is quite obviously quite misshapen, it is important to see a specialist (such as a plastic surgeon) early.

 - Most children with plagiocephaly do not need to have any treatment.
 Their heads will become more rounded as they move more and begin to sit up.